saurtm12/FG-assignment/README.md

 So, in general, there would be a formal way to describe the game by the game creator, and I will only implement RANDOM and MAX game strategy.

 # API
-For administrators to create the game
+- For administrators to create the game:
-POST /api/v1/game to create the game, example payload:
+POST /api/v1/game to create the game,

+example payload:
 {“name":"Guess number","max_player":10,"match_formula":"{\"match\":\"`${country}-pool`\",\"score\":\"level / 10\"}

 GET /api/v1/game to get all the games,
+- For conneting to the game

 POST /api/v1/hint to ask the server for the personal token to join the game, and which server that the client should connect to

 Example payload: { "id": "1", "gameId": "1" }
 Example response:
 { "token": "eyJ1c2VyX2lkIjoxLCJ1c2VyX25hbWUiOiJBaW5vIiwidXNlcl9sZXZlbCI6NiwidXNlcl9jb3VudHJ5IjoiRkkiLCJtYXRjaF9zY29yZSI6MSwiZ2FtZV9pZCI6IjEifQ==", "service": "localhost:3001/ws" }

 Websocket endpoint /ws to serve players during the game.

 In the design, I have advertised the connect server for the player, firstly near their location, and then using a match function, to group all of the player having a same name, for example, people located in finland was grouped into the pool called “FI-pool”.